aws-solutions-library-samples/guidance-for-iso20022-messaging-workflows-on-aws/README.md

-# ISO 20022 Payments Processing
+# ISO 20022 Messaging Workflows on AWS

-ISO 20022 Payments Processing is an AWS Solution designed to receive, process, and release ISO 20022 payment messages.
+ISO 20022 Messaging Workflows is an AWS Solution designed to receive, consume, and release ISO 20022 payment messages.
 You can deploy this solution as a proxy in front of your existing payments infrastructure, on-prem or in the cloud, or use it as the foundational building block to modernize existing payments systems.

 This solution provides multi-region, tunable consistency with the decision-making process managed by API consumers that allows for the